pseuxide/pseuxide.github.io/_posts/2023-12-22-exploring_the_fundamentals_of_hacking_unity_games.md

 ## Conclusion

-Honestly, I'm not gonna get along with C# any further.
+Honestly, I might not be gonna get along with C# any further.
 However I've been wanting to scratch the surface of Mono hacking once in my life.
-Indeed it was absolutely fresh experience from what I've been done with C++ and fun to manipulate game as if I modify game's source code directly.
+Indeed it was absolutely fresh experience from what I've been done with C++ and fun to manipulate game as if I'm modifying game's source code directly.